Zoneblitz Team Blogger Mock Draft 2014

 11) Tennessee Titans – Anthony Barr, LB – UCLA

-Pick made by Joshua Hoffman, editor of Titan Sized (Twitter: @Titan_Sized)
+Pick made by Joshua Huffman, editor of Titan Sized (Twitter: @Titan_Sized)

 Explanation: Titans have the luxury of drafting based on BPA.
 If four of the top 10 draft picks are QBs, the Titans should feel even more encouraged to trade down, adding to their six total picks (traded 2014 third-rounder to San Francisco 49ers).
 A team in the 12 to 18 range could very well jump at the opportunity to trade up for a dropping Mike Evans or Justin Gilbert.
 No trade-downs allowed here.
 The Titans could use a developmental pass-rusher with Anthony Barr’s skill-set.
 He isn’t my favorite prospect but he does have ties to linebackers coach Lou Spanos, who served as Barr’s defensive coordinator for two seasons at UCLA.
 Mixed in with Titans moving to a 3-4 defense (what Barr played at college)?
 The Titans would like to see him fall to No. 11.